TykTechnologies/tyk-examples/graphql/star-wars/readme.md

 ## What will happen after you click "Use example" button?

-- You'll see `Star Wars API` in your list of APIs
+- You'll see `Star Wars API` in your API details page
 - You'll also get a nice green pop-up with an authorization key - copy that, you'll need it!

 ## Try it out!